lamelyan/blog/README.md

 Now, `CreateCustomer` function cannot be called before the fucntion that gets us the Address.

-Making method signatures hontest automatically a class immutable.
+Making method signatures hontest automatically makes for an immutable class.